QuentinRa/blog.quentinra.dev/operating-systems/webservers/apache/wamp.md

 </div><div>

-Once installed, and started, you will this icon in the system trail.
+Once installed, and started, you will see this icon in the system tray.

 <div class="text-center">